BiBiServ/bibigrid/README.md

 You will likely also want to specify at least one worker instance with a valid type, image, and count.
 4. If your cloud provider runs post-launch services, you need to set the `waitForServices` key appropriately which expects a list of services to wait for.
 5. Create a virtual environment from `bibigrid/requirements.txt`.
+Conda environments do not work.
 See [here](https://www.akamai.com/blog/developers/how-building-virtual-python-environment) for more detailed info.
 6. Take a look at [First execution](#first-execution)